-Language curriculum for all students, from beginners through advanced language speakers.
+Language curriculum for all middle and high school students, from beginners through advanced language speakers.

 From true beginners to experienced language learners, the Academy uses the nationally recognized American Council on the Teaching of Foreign Languages (ACTFL) proficiency scale to measure student growth.
 Students take an adaptive assessment to measure their starting and ending proficiency levels.
 During the program, the curriculum provides customized can-do statements and performance tasks to gauge student performance on a daily basis.
 At the end of the program, students and parents receive a comprehensive Academic Report that details the student’s performance.

 We encourage parents to present the Academic Report to their child’s classroom teacher or world language department chair who will then be able to measure the student’s progress in comparison to their own curriculum and place them appropriately.

 Placement in the Academy is determined by a short exam taken online in May prior to arrival.
 The test measures reading, writing and speaking skills.
 Students are grouped by skill and proficiency.
 Each level has objectives aligned to ACTFL’s (American Council of the Teaching of Foreign Languages) standards for proficiency.
 Visit the Campuses page to see the levels and languages offered at each campus.

 - Level I – Can understand simple questions, can memorize phrases and short conversations